ryanpf/linux_rocksmith/guides/which-guide-should-i-choose.md

 With native JACK, we would need to start JACK before launching the game.
 With pipewire-jack, we wouldn't have to do that, but it often acts strange and it can lead to the game crashing immediately.
 Finding the cause is usually harder.

+Changing volume is another difference.
+With pipewire-jack, it will work.
+If you don't use pipewire, install pulseaudio-jack.
+With pipewire + native JACK, I don't know a way yet.
+The obvious workaround would be to use an audio device with a volume knob.

 Bottom line what I think is: pipewire-jack integrates better, native JACK is more reliable.
-I'm probably going with native JACK
+I'm probably going with native JACK.

 ## LD_PRELOAD vs start script